 Alright quick science lesson, so take notes and then we’ll move onto the interesting stuff.

 There are actually over 150 different cannabinoids out there, each affecting the body in different ways.
 Undoubtedly the most recognizable cannabinoid out there is THC, primarily because of its controversial legal history and strong psychoactive effects on the brain.
 But as legal restrictions have loosened in recent years, other cannabinoids like CBD and CBN have found mainstream acceptance and use.

 CBD (aka Cannabidiol) doesn’t cause a “high” or euphoric effect (which many people, myself included, don’t care for).
-But it does still have many medical benefits, which makes it an excellent option for treating ailments like epilepsy, inflammation, anxiety, and depression.
+But it does still have many medical benefits, which makes it an excellent option for treating ailments like epilepsy, chronic pain, inflammation, anxiety, and depression.

 CBD is the most abundant cannabinoid, while CBN is generally considered a minor one.
 It shares some similarities with CBD, but one primary difference is that it’s formed through oxidation.

 Another very important thing to note here is that CBN does not produce the same psychotropic effects as THC (like getting the munchies or feeling a deeply emotional connection with space).
 Remember that since scientists have figured out how to skip the whole “metabolizing THC” step from the equation, we’re basically skipping straight to the CBN, without feeling the psychoactive effects that traditionally accompany cannabis consumption.